 language

-of gesture.
 Based on those principles and evidence, Section IV

-sets out seven proposed stages in the process whereby language evolved: (1) the use of mimed movement to indicate an action
+sets out seven proposed stages in the process whereby language evolved:

-to be performed, (2) the development of referential pointing which, when combined with mimed movement, leads to a
+to be performed, (2) the development of referential pointing which,

 language